 VI.
 The Hartford as Emitter and as Advocate

-Although The Hartford is not a significant direct emitter of greenhouse gases [GHGs], The Hartford recognizes that the reduction of GHG emissions must be the responsibility of all global citizens, individual and corporate.
-The Hartford takes that responsibility seriously, and the reduction of GHG emissions is an objective for The Hartford's operations management team.
-The Hartford believes that responsible and innovative approaches to energy efficiency will help to reduce operational costs over the long term and - most importantly - establish The Hartford as an insurer and employer of choice.
+Although The Hartford is not a significant direct emitter of greenhouse gases [GHGs], The Hartford recognizes that the reduction of GHG emissions is everyone’s responsibility.
+The Hartford takes that responsibility seriously, and the reduction of GHG emissions, paper usage and electronic waste are key Hartford objectives.
+The Hartford believes that responsible and innovative approaches to energy efficiency will help to reduce operational costs over the long term and establish The Hartford as an insurer and employer of choice.

-Through AIA, we advocate for risk-based pricing, growth management and climate adaptation.
+We advocate for risk-based pricing, growth management and climate adaptation.
 We believe that the insurance mechanism can play a vital role in making informed land use decisions if the mechanism is allowed to function.
 Proper pricing will send appropriate risk signals to the most vulnerable areas.
 Beyond pricing, we work with AIA to advocate for land use planning and building codes that reflect risk exposure.
-Through AIA we continue to press for increased use of public transport and other non-motor vehicle transportation that will play a role in reducing greenhouse gas emissions.
+Though efforts such offering work from home and remote worker options to many employees, installation of electric vehicle charging stations at three of our Connecticut facilities, participation in the U.S. Department of Energy’s Workplace Charging Station Challenge, offering premium discounts for hybrid and electric vehicles, converting 15 percent of the company’s vehicle fleet to hybrids starting in 2013, and holding an annual “Alternative Commuter Challenge” for our employees, we support alternative modes of commuting that play a role in reducing greenhouse gas emissions.

 VII.
 Corporate Governance: Accountability at The Hartford

-At the Executive level, ultimate responsibility for development and oversight of the Company's climate change policy rests with the Office of the General Counsel.
-The General Counsel, through staff and in concert with representatives from the Company's underwriting, research and operations management departments, is responsible for periodically reporting to the Company's Office of the Chairman and the Legal & Public Affairs Committee of the Board on the Company's progress and status regarding climate change.
+At the Executive level, ultimate responsibility for development and oversight of the Company's policy on environmental stewardship rests with the Office of the General Counsel.
+The General Counsel, through staff and in concert with representatives from the Company's underwriting, research, enterprise risk management and operations management departments, is responsible for periodically reporting to the Company's Executive Leadership Team and the Nominating and Corporate Governance Committee of the Board on the Company's progress and status regarding climate change.